wpeyton/SEEDLab/Demo1/README.md

     Contains arduino code used to collect open loop response Contains excel sheet with collected data and plots

+**MATLAB Subfolder**

+    Contains Simulink controller and plant model simulations used to tune the control algorithms

 **Arduino Subfolder**

     Contains code for the individual speed and position controllers